 Garden zones or plant hardiness zones are frequently mentioned in gardening.
 But, do you know what your zone is?
-Or, how to find it—and what it means for your garden?
-Dig in to get the basics for beginner gardeners.
+Or, how to find it—and—most importantly—what it means for your garden?
+Let’s look how this information helps but why it does not give the full picture for gardeners.

 If you are in Canada, you can look up your specific garden zone using this guide.